 From my perspective.
 I worked long hours to deliver an excellent brand revamp, visual identity, messaging and partner presence.
 I was kept on until the end.
 One of the key players and I worked together, again.
 They were successfully sold to Antennae, during a recession.

 During my time, at Vaultus, a recruiter reached out to me about marketing the Kindle.
 She said it was so frustrating that she couldn't get them to hire a marketing person and they needed one, to really take the Kindle to market, properly.
 She said, she couldn't get them to decide.
 The interesting thing is that Apple came out with the Ipad, around this time.
 She said she was two years stalling on Amazon hiring marketing.
-It was like Amazon were programmed to Apple's advantage.
 I was also surprised that RIM, disappeared.
 I loved my blackberry.
 I met their team and it was all about advancing their message.
 I attended their events, and then they just were no more.
-Apple swept the market, on person devices.
+Apple swept the market, on personal devices.